docker/docs/docker-for-mac/faqs.md

 [This
 procedure](https://docs.docker.com/storage/volumes/#backup-restore-or-migrate-data-volumes)
-explains how to backup / restore data volumes.
+explains how to backup and restore data volumes.

 ### What is Docker.app?